-CATEGORY TYPE OF RISK RISK DESCRIPTION / SCENARIO Contribution to climate change Refers to the: Impact of Europcar Mobility Group's activities on air quality and public health.
+CATEGORY TYPE OF RISK RISK DESCRIPTION / SCENARIO Contribution to climate change ENVIRONMENT Harm to local/protected areas and biodiversity Ineffective water and waste management Refers to the: Impact of Europear Mobility Group's activities on air quality and public health.
 Please see section 5.
 Group actions as regards environmental responsibility Risk of misleading communication about environmental actions that could lead the company of being accused of greenwashing (e.g., deceptive commercial practices, misleading advertising, etc.) by a consumer association.
 Please see section 5.2.3.
-Roll out a carbon reduction plan to keep the Group's carbon trajectory on track - § Change Management ENVIRONMENT T Harm to local/ protected areas and biodiversity Refers to the: Risk of an environmental impact due to an industrial accident related to fuel use (leakage, explosion, pollution).
-For instance, a fuel or oil leak in one of Europcar Mobility Group's stations can lead to long-term soil and/or groundwater contamination or a fire leading to the destruction of houses near the station.
+Roll out a carbon reduction plan to keep the Group's carbon trajectory on track - § Change Management Refers to the: Risk of an environmental impact due to an industrial accident related to fuel use (leakage, explosion, pollution).
+For instance, a fuel or oil leak in one of Europear Mobility Group's stations can lead to longterm soil and/or groundwater contamination or a fire leading to the destruction of houses near the station.
 Risk of damaging biodiversity if the Group does not consider its protection while carrying out its activities (e.g., land artificialisation by constructing a storage shed for vehicles).
-Please see section 5.2.4 Managing our resources in a responsible manner Ineffective water and waste management Refers to the risk of an environmental impact due to inappropriate management of: Water use in vehicle's cleaning could lead to an overconsumption.
-Recycling and waste process in stations leading to pollution caused by the activity of the Group.
-Please see section 5.2.4 Managing our resources in a responsible manner ETHICS Breach to Group Code of Ethics Refers to the risk of non-compliance with the Group Code of Ethics and Commitments that comes from: Employees - due to a lack of training and dissemination of the Group's Ethics and Compliance policies and procedures Business partners (subcontractor, supplier, car manufacturer) in the conduct of its activities.
+Please see section 5.2.4 Managing our resources in a responsible manner Refers to the risk of an environmental impact due to inappropriate management of: • Water use in vehicle's cleaning could lead to an overconsumption. • Recycling and waste process in stations leading to pollution caused by the activity of the Group.
+Please see section 5.2.4 Managing our resources in a responsible manner ETHICS Breach to Group Code of Ethics Refers to the risk of non-compliance with the Group Code of Ethics and Commitments that comes from: • Employees - due to a lack of training and dissemination of the Group's Ethics and Compliance policies and procedures • Business partners (subcontractor, supplier, car manufacturer) in the conduct of its activities.
 Please see sections 6.2.4 Exercise a duty of care and 6.2.6 Promote ethics